bytewax/bytewax/docs/articles/concepts/joins.md

 [`join_window_named`](/apidocs/bytewax.operators/window/index#bytewax.operators.window.join_window).
-The named versions have identical parameters and join semantics, but in stead of emitting `tuple`s down stream, they emit `dict`s in which the keys are the names of the keyword args you use to specify the upstream sides.
+The named versions have identical parameters and join semantics, but in stead of emitting `tuple`s down stream, they emit `dict`s in which the keys are the names of the keyword arguments you use to specify the upstream sides.
 This helps out a lot when you many-sided joins and it can be difficult to keep track of which values are in which index of the resulting tuple.